Translations of the Word

 :3 Understand therefore this day,

-that the LORD thy God is he which goeth over before thee;
+that the LORD thy God is he which goeth over before

-a consuming fire he shall destroy them,
+as a consuming fire he shall

-and he shall bring them down before thy face:
+and he shall bring them down before

 so shalt thou drive them out,

-and destroy them quickly, [this didn't happen in the selfsame day]
+didn't happen in the selfsame day]

 as the LORD hath said unto thee.